irihojeff/UbuzimaChain_codextreme_hackthon/README.md

 - Upon login, a token is issued, and users are routed to role-based dashboards.

 ### Dashboards:
-- **Admin Dashboard:** View a table of all registered patients.
+- **Admin Dashboard:** Displays a table of all registered patients.
-- **Doctor Dashboard:** Placeholder for patient management and scheduling.
+- **Doctor Dashboard:** Placeholder for managing patients and future appointment scheduling.
-- **Patient Dashboard & MyProfile:** View and manage personal profiles.
+- **Patient Dashboard & MyProfile:** Allows patients to view and manage their personal profiles.

 ### Authorization:
 - Patients can authorize doctors to access their records securely.

+---

 ## Future Roadmap

-- **Stable Memory Upgrades:** Persist state across canister deploys.
+- **Stable Memory Upgrades:** Persist state across canister deployments.
-- **Smart Contract Automation:** Automate appointment scheduling and triage.
+- **Smart Contract Automation:** Automate appointment scheduling and triage to reduce waiting times and medical risks.
-- **AI-Driven Recommendations:** Improve doctor matching based on real-time data.
+- **AI-Driven Recommendations:** Enhance doctor matching based on availability and patient needs.
-- **Enhanced Dashboards:** Add filtering, sorting, and system statistics.
+- **Enhanced Dashboards:** Add filtering, sorting, and real-time system statistics for admins and doctors.
-- **Profile Modification:** Enable patients to update their profiles post-registration.
+- **Profile Modification:** Allow patients to update their profiles post-registration.

+---

 ## 🌟 Innovative Vision